eiriktsarpalis/typeshape-csharp/README.md

   * A serializer built on top of System.Xml.
   * A serializer built on top of System.Formats.Cbor.
 * The [`samples`](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/samples) folder contains sample Native AOT console applications.
+* The [`TypeShape.Roslyn`](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape.Roslyn) library contains helper types and reusable components used for extracting data models from types for source generator authors using the Roslyn symbols API. `TypeShape.SourceGenerator` is built on top of that library.

 ## Advantages & Disadvantages